 Top 10 reasons to hire someone with a criminal background

 Studies show that workers with criminal records are more productive!
 Grateful for the work, they work hard to prove their worth and loyalty.
-In other words, providing work for ex-offenders is not a handout.
+In other words, providing work for the justice-involved is not a handout.
 Employers who have opened their doors to hiring this segment of society have often found them to be the hardest working members of their team.

 peace of mind

 Thanks to tax credits and a flexible cost structure, Opportunity’s recruitment service is incredibly cost effective.
 Depending on the employer, it can even be free!
 Also, as a 501(c)(3) Non Profit, all donations and contributions are tax deductible.

 Depending on the work being offered, the candidate may have already received corresponding training.
 Most receive training while incarcerated that may be transferable to the job.

 Hiring the formerly incarcerated strengthens families and communities.
 More jobs for the justice-involved means less public assistance, more support for their children, and engaged members of a local economy.